rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-13-a4324fead589e90a-minimum-information-to-be-provided-to-the-audit-committee-and-shareholders-for-a.md

 source: sebi
 stocks: []
 tags:
+- corporate-governance
+- disclosure
+- ease-of-doing-business
+- lodr
 - related-party-transactions
 - rpt
-- audit-committee
-- disclosure-requirements
-- corporate-governance
-- listing-obligations
-- ease-of-doing-business
+- system-audit
 title: Minimum information to be provided to the Audit Committee and Shareholders for approval of Related Party Transactions
 ---